The exact strength of generic absoluteness for the universally Baire sets: -validated sts constructions

 The fully backgrounded (f.b.) $Z$-validated sts construction can break down for several reasons.
+Let $p$ be the $\V_\eta$-to-$\R$ iteration witnessing that $\R$ is honest.
 Below we list all of these reasons.
-We say that f.b. $Z$-validated sts construction breaks down at $\eta$ if one of the following conditions holds.\\\\ \textbf{Break1.} $\M_\eta$ is not solid or universal.\\ \textbf{Break2.} $\M_\eta$ is not $Z$-validated.\\ \textbf{Break3.} There is an unambiguous tree $\T\in \M_\eta$ such that the indexing scheme demands that a branch of $\T$ must be indexed yet $\T$ has no branch $b$ such that $(\M_\eta, b)$ is a $Z$-validated sts premouse over $\R$. \\ \textbf{Break4.} There is an ambiguous tree $\T\in \M_\eta$ such that the indexing scheme demands that a branch of $\T$ must be indexed yet $\T$ has no branch $b$ such that $(\M_\eta, b)$ is a $Z$-validated sts premouse over $\R$.\\ \textbf{Break5.} $\rho(\M_\eta)\leq \d^{\mH}$.\\
+We say that f.b. $Z$-validated sts construction breaks down at $\eta$ if one of the following conditions holds.\\\\ \textbf{Break1.} $\M_\eta$ is not solid or universal.\\ \textbf{Break2.} $\M_\eta$ is not $Z$-validated\footnote{It is not hard to see that if $\M_\eta$ is $Z$-validated and $\N_\eta=\mathcal{J}_1(\M_\eta)$ then $\N_\eta$ is $Z$-validated.
+It is possible that $\M_\eta$ is $Z$-validated but $\N_\eta$ is not but these possibilities are covered by Break3 and Break4.
+Also notice that if $\N_\eta=(\M_\eta, G)$ where $G$ is an extender and $\M_\eta$ is $Z$-validated then $\N_\eta$ is $Z$-validated.}.\\ \textbf{Break3.} There is an $\sf{uvs}$ tree $\T\in \M_\eta$ such that the indexing scheme demands that a branch of $\T$ must be indexed yet $\T$ has no (cofinal well-founded) branch $b$ such that $(\M_\eta, b)$ is a $Z$-validated sts premouse over $\R$. \\ \textbf{Break4.} There is an $\sf{nuvs}$ tree $\T\in \M_\eta$ such that the indexing scheme demands that a branch of $\T$ must be indexed yet letting $b\in \M_\eta$ be the branch given by the authentication process, $b$ is not $(Z, \vec{\V})$-embeddable branch of $\T^\frown p$.\footnote{See \rdef{def embeddable}.
+Break4 is similar to the Anomaly in 3.b of \cite[Definition 4.2.1]{hod_mice_LSA}.}\\ \textbf{Break5.} $\rho(\M_\eta)\leq \d^{\mH}$.\\

 The argument that the construction doesn't break down because of Break1 is standard, cf. \cite{FSIT}.
 It is essentially enough to show that the countable substructures of $\M_\eta$ are iterable.
 We will show that much more complicated forms of iterability hold, and so to save ink and to not repeat ourselves, we will leave this portion to our kind reader.
 To see that the construction doesn't break down because of Break2 is not too involved, and we will present that argument below.
 At this point, we cannot do much about Break5.
 We will deal with it when $X$ becomes a more meaningful object.
 The remaining cases will be handled in the next subsections.